ikarnekar/Real-Time-Competitor-Strategy-Tracker-for-E-Commerce/README.md

   Groq API Key: Enhance your strategy with strategic recommendations from Groq.
 Sign up for a free account and obtain your API key from the Groq dashboard.
   Slack Webhook URL: Integrate real-time notifications into your workflow.
 Create a new Slack app, enable Incoming Webhooks, and copy the generated URL.

+4.**Run the Application: Open your terminal and execute:**

+    ```bash
+    streamlit run app.py
+The Streamlit app will launch in your web browser, ready to empower your e-commerce strategy!

+**Project Structure**

+app.py: Main application script.
+scrape.py (Optional): Script for web scraping competitor data (consider using Selenium for robustness).
+reviews.csv: Sample customer reviews data.
+competitor_data.csv: Sample competitor data.
+requirements.txt: List of required Python libraries.

+**Embrace Continuous Improvement**
+We welcome contributions from the open-source community!
+Feel free to fork the repository, make your changes, and submit a pull request.

+**License**
+This project is licensed under the MIT License.